camunda/camunda-docs/docs/guides/getting-started-orchestrate-microservices.md

 keywords: [microservices, orchestration, getting-started]
 ---

-Using Camunda Cloud, you can orchestrate the microservices necessary to achieve your end-to-end automated business process.
-Whether you have existing microservices or are looking to build out your microservices, this guide will help you understand how you can start your microservice orchestration journey with Camunda Cloud.
+Using Camunda Platform 8, you can orchestrate the microservices necessary to achieve your end-to-end automated business process.
+Whether you have existing microservices or are looking to build out your microservices, this guide will help you understand how you can start your microservice orchestration journey with Camunda Platform 8.

 While this guide uses code snippets in Java, you do not need to be a Java developer to be successful.
-Additionally, you can orchestrate microservices with Camunda Cloud in other programming languages.
+Additionally, you can orchestrate microservices with Camunda Platform 8 in other programming languages.

 ## Prerequisites

-* Valid Camunda Cloud account or [sign up](https://camunda.io/signup) if you still need one
+* Valid Camunda Platform 8 account or [sign up](https://camunda.io/signup) if you still need one
 * Java >= 8
 * Maven
 * IDE (IntelliJ, VSCode, or similar)